-A beginner's guide to hunting: all your questions answered - Horse & Hound
+A beginner’s guide to hunting: all your questions answered - Horse & Hound

-Never been hunting, but would love to have a go this season?
-Daunted by the idea of going out for the first time?
-Follow our guide to get the most from your day
+Never been hunting, but would love to have a go?
+H&H explains how to get started and answers your questions during hunting’s Newcomers’ Week (19-26 October 2019)

 How do I find out where to go?

-To find your local hunt, visit www.mfha.org/hunts (foxhounds) or www.amhb.org.uk (harriers and beagles, click on “go hunting”).
+To find your local hunt, visit www.mfha.org.uk/pack_directory.
 Then ring the hunt secretary.
 This applies for any day’s hunting when you are not a subscriber to that particular pack.
 Ask him or her whether you can come out, where the meet is, where you should park and how much you have to pay.
 This is called the “cap”.
 It will vary enormously between hunting countries depending on how old you are and whether you are planning to follow on a horse or on foot.
 Packs often do good deals for under-25s and people who farm in the hunting country.

 Do I need a companion?